Enzo Molebe

-Enzo Anthony Honoré Molebe (born 18 September 2007) is a French professional footballer who plays as a striker for club Lyon.
+Enzo Anthony Honoré Molebe (born 18 September 2007) is a French professional footballer who plays as a forward for Swiss Super League club Lausanne-Sport on loan from Lyon.

 In 2024, Molebe was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.

 Early career

 Born in Décines-Charpieu, Molebe moved to the Île-de-France region with his family at a young age.
 He started his youth career playing for local club RC Arpajonnais before joining the youth academy of Paris FC, and then Boulogne-Billancourt.
 In 2020, he signed for Lyon youth academy.

 Club career

 On 5 June 2024, Molebe signed his first professional contract with Lyon, for three seasons, until 30 June 2027.
 On 28 November 2024, he made his first team debut, coming on as a late-game substitute for Malick Fofana in a 4–1 away win over Qarabağ, as part of the 2024–25 UEFA Europa League league phase.

+On 2 February 2026, Molebe was loaned by Montpellier.
+On 6 March 2026, he scored his first goal for the team in a 3–0 away Ligue 2 win against Nancy.